sentriz/fish-pipenv/README.md

     $ fisher add kennethreitz/fish-pipenv

-Fisher is the only recommended Fish package manager.
-Use nothing else.

 ## Potential Issues
 ### Mac OS
 After installing pipenv, running the $ pipenv command may yield the following error